Skip to content

 Do I need to know the Majors before learning the Minors?

 No. You can start with either.
-The Majors give big-picture themes, but the Minors teach you the everyday patterns that make readings feel relevant.
-Many readers learn them alongside each other to understand how they work together.
+Majors give you big-picture themes.
+Minors teach you the everyday patterns that make readings feel relevant and practical.
+Most readers learn them alongside each other because that's how they actually work in readings – together, not separately.

 How long does it take to learn the Minor Arcana?

-It depends on how often you practise.
+Depends how often you practise.
 With daily use, you could feel confident in a few months.
-Without regular practice, it will take longer.
-Consistency matters more than speed when it comes to truly understanding the cards.
+Without regular practice, it'll take longer.
+Consistency matters more than speed.
+You're not trying to memorise 56 cards – you're building a relationship with them.
+That takes time and repetition.

 Can reversed Minor Arcana cards change the meaning?